chtoucas/Narvalo.NET/docs/changelogs/vNext.md

 Breaking Changes
 ----------------
 ### Narvalo.Cerbere
-- `Enforce.IsWhiteSpace()` does not throw when the input is null, but rather returns `false`.
+- `Enforce.IsWhiteSpace()` not longer throws when the input is null, but rather returns `false`.
 The method also returns `false` instead of `true` for an empty string.